 Our department's structure is minimal.
-Below is a brief description of each position's responsibilities, but in all cases the Department Chair, the Graduate faculty advisor, and your own advisor are best prepared to address substantive issues related to your graduate career.
+Below is a brief description of each position's responsibilities, but in all cases the Department Chair, the Graduate Advisor, and your own advisor are best prepared to address substantive issues related to your graduate career.

-The Department Chair is responsible for the overall running of the graduate and undergraduate programs, the budget, teaching allocations, and all departmental activities.
+The Department Chair is the faculty member responsible for the overall running of the graduate and undergraduate programs, the budget, teaching allocations, and all departmental activities.

-The Graduate Advisor is responsible for the everyday and routine activities associated with the graduate program, including the rules and procedures for degree progress, admissions, graduate advising, the evaluation and notification of graduate student progress, graduate student stipends, travel allocations, thesis and dissertation information.
-The Graduate Advisor is assisted by the Graduate Committee comprised of faculty representing the different areas of interest, and the Graduate Assistant.
+The Graduate Advisor is the faculty member responsible for the everyday and routine activities associated with the graduate program, including the rules and procedures for degree progress, admissions, graduate advising, the evaluation and notification of graduate student progress, graduate student stipends, travel allocations, thesis and dissertation information.
+The Graduate Advisor is assisted by the Graduate Committee comprised of faculty representing the different areas of interest, and the Graduate Program Assistant.

-The Graduate Program Assistant (GPA) is responsible for administrative advising of graduate students.
+The Graduate Program Assistant (GPA) is the staff member responsible for administrative advising of graduate students.
 The GPA works with the Graduate Advisor to ensure students are receiving clear and timely advising on administrative processes.
-S/he also reminds students about registration and fellowship deadlines, manages requisite administrative records on behalf of the department.
+S/he also reminds students about registration and fellowship deadlines, and manages requisite administrative records on behalf of the department.
 The GPA also processes graduate admissions applications and maintains the admissions database.
 S/he serves as an ex officio member of the department's Graduate Committee.
 The GPA is responsible for assembling all materials for the annual graduate students' review.

-The Business Officer (MSO, Management Services Officer) is in charge of the everyday management of the department, room, reservations, internet services and the like.
+The Business Officer (MSO, Management Services Officer) is in charge of the everyday management of the department, room, reservations, internet services, and the like.

 The Undergraduate Advisor is in charge of undergraduate advising, course schedules, add/drop procedures and all other matters directly related to the undergraduate program.
-The Undergraduate Advisor is assisted by peer counselors, that is, undergraduate students who are trained in the departmental requirements and meet face-to face with undergraduate majors.
+The Undergraduate Advisor is assisted by peer counselors, who are undergraduate students trained in the departmental requirements and who meet face-to face with undergraduate majors.